 In 2020, Christina stood up to run for office, taking on politics as usual and defeating a 20-year incumbent to now represent District 85 in the Iowa House.
 During her time in the Statehouse, Christina has listened to her community to protect working families, look out for seniors, push for more investment in our public schools, and help Iowa families and small businesses recover from the unprecedented challenges of COVID-19.
 She’s worked with both parties to pass legislation to crack down on human trafficking and to address the often overlooked problem of elder abuse.

 Now, Christina is running for Congress because she believes we need a government that works for the people, not Washington special interests.
 Too many Iowa families are struggling, worrying they’re just one bad break from not making ends meet, like her family was when her dad got sick.
 In Congress, Christina will work for more technical and vocational training for high-skill, high-wage jobs right here in Iowa, greater investment in our kids and schools, real steps to make Iowa a clean energy leader, strong protections for voting rights, and better access to quality, affordable health care and broadband all across Iowa.

-Outside of serving her community in the Statehouse and teaching at the University of Iowa, Christina enjoys running, hiking, and bike riding, and spending time with her daughter, fiancé, and enthusiastic little spaniel named Ginger.
+Outside of serving her community in the Statehouse and teaching at the University of Iowa, Christina enjoys running, hiking, and bike riding, and spending time with her daughter, husband, and campaign dog Fin.